Boost Color Contrast With A Black And White Adjustment In Photoshop

 Here's my final result:

 And there we have it!
-That’s how to quickly and easily make specific brightness and contrast changes to a full color image using a Black & White adjustment layer!
+That's how to quickly and easily make specific brightness and contrast changes to a full color image using a Black & White adjustment layer!
+Check out our Photo Retouching section for more Photoshop image editing tutorials!